 - An exclusive partnership with UCL where teaching staff have access to unrivalled University libraries and resources and to work within our connected curriculum;

 - Suitable IT equipment for all teaching staff;

-- A sheltered bike storage facility for those who wish to cycle to work.
-We are also currently implementing a cycle to work scheme.
+- A sheltered bike storage facility for those who wish to cycle to work and a generous Cycle to Work scheme.

 Swiss Cottage is a vibrant, dynamic and thriving district in the London borough of Camden.
 There are assorted shops the length of the Finchley Road and local major hotels include Marriott Regents Park, Danubius Regents Park and Hampstead Britannia Hotel.
 There is a vast array of restaurants including European, South-East Asian and Japanese cuisine.
 Swiss Cottage Library, in close proximity of the UCL Academy, is the largest in the borough and has varied facilities including an art gallery as well as extensive seating and study areas.
 The Swiss Cottage Leisure Centre, adjacent to the UCL Academy, boasts of a fully equipped gym, 25-metre, eight-lane swimming pool as well as a climbing wall, squash courts and outdoor football pitches.
 The Hampstead Theatre is a well-regarded fringe theatre located opposite the Central School of Speech and Drama that prides itself on developing new writers and playwrights.
 Swiss Cottage is in close proximity to central London, it is a 10 minutes tube journey to Oxford Street.